PKUAI-LINGroup/context-study/README.md

 ## Models
-We build two dialog models: one trained from scratch on Transformer and the other fine-tuned on GPT2 released by [HuggingFace](https://github.com/huggingface/transformers).
+We build two dialog models: one trained from scratch on Transformer and the other fine-tuned on GPT2.

 + Transformer: 3 encoder layers, 3 decoder layers, 2 heads, 256 dimensions
 + GPT2: 12 layers, 12 heads, 768 dimensions

+We ues the pre-trained parameters released by [HuggingFace](https://github.com/huggingface/transformers).
+To prepare GPT2 model files, please download `config.json` and `pytorch_model.bin` from [here](https://huggingface.co/gpt2/tree/main) and move them to the folder `./gpt2_model/`.

 The input representation is shown in the figure below.
 ![image](https://github.com/PKUAI-LINGroup/context-study/blob/main/figs/dialog_model_input_representation.png)